-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 }

-To ensure that the ID token we’ve received is valid, we should do a number of checks on the decoded token object, as per the OpenID Connect Core 1.0 spec.
-We’ll update the
+To ensure that the ID token you have received is valid, you should do a number of checks on the decoded token object, as per the OpenID Connect Core 1.0 spec.
+Update the

-persistAuth function to validate the token — if it isn’t valid, we can return an object indicating that the response is invalid:
+persistAuth function to validate the token — if it is not valid, return an object indicating that the response is invalid:

 workers-site/auth0.js